James-Oduor/Dice-Game/README.md

 # 🎲 Advanced Dice Game

 The **Advanced Dice Game** is a web-based interactive dice game where players compete to achieve the highest score within six rounds.
 It combines strategy and chance, requiring players to decide whether to keep their current scores or take risks for higher points.
+This is the hyperlink for this project https://dice-game-projec.netlify.app/
 ## 📸 Screenshots

 ![image](https://github.com/user-attachments/assets/6d70204d-c83c-4689-840f-4bfbb94878d1)